dshamis317/gamermatch/README.md

 The application will utilize three models and a joiner table:

 1. User
-This will hold Gamer information such as 'Name', 'Email', 'Age' and 'Location'.
+This will hold Gamer information such as 'Name', 'Email', 'Age', 'Location' and 'Phone Number'.

 User will have many Games through Game_Ownership